bradland/sprinkle-package-argument-test/README.md

 # Sprinkle Package Argument Test

 UPDATE: I now understand that ArbitraryOptions create accessor methods for Packages, such that any method invocation that doesn't exist will auto-magically create an accessor method.
-There is a 'solution' branch with a test that tries this method, but when looking at Policies#requires, I don't see how the options hash is passed to Package.
+There is a 'solution' branch with a test that tries this method, but when looking at [Policy#requires][5], I don't see how the options hash is passed to Package.

 ## Overview